Logius-standaarden/fsc-core/draft-fsc-core-00.md

 Outways of a Peer connect to the Inway of a Peer providing a Service.
 Contracts define the registration of a Peer to the Group, Service publication to the Group and connections between Peers.

+Outways are forward proxies that route outgoing connections to Inways.
 Inways are reverse proxies that route incoming connections from Outways to Services.
-Outways are forward proxies that route outgoing connections to Inways.
 Managers negotiate Contracts between Peers.
 Managers provide access tokens which contain the authorization to connect a Service.
-Outways include the access tokens in a requests to Services The address of an Inway offering a Service is contained in the access token.
+Outways include the access tokens in requests to Services The address of an Inway offering a Service is contained in the access token.
 Inways authorize connection attempts by validating access tokens.
 Services in the Group can be discovered through the Directory.
-The address of Managers of Peers can be requested from the Directory.
+The Manager's address of a Peer can be discovered through the Directory.

 To connect to a Service, the Peer needs a Contract with a ServiceConnectionGrant that specifies the connection.
 The FSC Core specification describes how Contracts are created, accepted, rejected and revoked.
 Once an authorization to connect is granted through a Contract, a connection from HTTP Client to HTTP Service will be authorized everytime an HTTP request to the Service is made.